Mississippi State in the Show: Bulldogs still chasing postseason berths

-STARKVILLE, Miss. — The final games of the 2025 MLB regular season will be played this week and then as many as three former Mississippi State players could be in the post season.
+A pair of former Mississippi State baseball players will see their seasons continue into the MLB Postseason.

+Nathaniel Lowe and the Boston Red Sox advanced into the postseason as the American League's No. 5 seed and will face its biggest rival, the New York Yankees in the first round.

-Brandon Woodruff and the Milwaukee Brewers have the No. 1 seed in the NL clinched for more than a week.
+Brandon Woodruff and the Milwaukee Brewers have had the National League's No. 1 seed clinched for a couple of weeks and earned a first-round bye.

-Nathaniel Lowe and the Boston Red Sox have a two game lead over the Detroit Tigers for the second AL wild card spot.
-A postseason berth has not been clinched, yet.

-J.P.
-France and the Houston Astros would be on the outside-looking-in of the postseason if it started today.
-The Astros are one game behind the Detroit Tigers for the final AL Wild Card spot.
+That bye is great thing for Woodruff, who was placed on the 15-day injured list on September 21 (retroactive to September 18).
+No official word on his availability for the postseason has been made.

+MLB.com's Adam McCalvy held a Reddit AMA and was asked about Woodruff's injury.

 J.P.
 France – Houston Astros